 What causes an air conditioner to freeze?

-One of the biggest causes of an air conditioner to freeze over is a dirty air filter.
-Without proper air flow, an AC unit will not properly flow.
-If your air conditioner is running continuously over a long period of time (especially during the summer), it’s important to change the air filter at least once a month to ensure proper flow.
+One of the biggest causes of an air conditioner freezing over is a dirty air filter.
+Without proper airflow, an AC unit will not properly flow.
+If your Mesa AZ air conditioner repair is running continuously over a long period of time (especially during the summer), it’s important to change the air filter at least once a month to ensure proper flow.

 Another reason for an AC unit to freeze over is a faulty fan.
 Without a properly working fan, the air does not circulate throughout the home.